Oh no, I'm gone! It's been great guys, a really fun couple of weeks, thanks for everyone for making it happen! Alas it was my time!

 University of Leeds

-Finding out something new, whether it’s from my work (the best feeling in science!) or just learning something new and interesting.
+Favourite thing to do in my job Finding out something new, whether it’s from my work (the best feeling in science!) or just learning something new and interesting.
 I really enjoy being challenged, so I’m really looking forward to your questions because I’ve found you guys ask the trickiest and most fun questions!